 Pour-over coffee provides a brighter flavor profile.
 It is well suited to light and medium roasts or beans known for having a fruity or floral flavor profile.
 It is easy to make at home with only very basic equipment.

 Espresso is very different!
 Espresso is made using an extraction method.
 You’ll also need a specialized machine to prepare it.
-Hot water or steam is forced though tightly packed, fine grounds at very high pressure.
+Hot water or steam is forced through tightly packed, fine grounds at very high pressure.

 The liquid that comes out is slightly thickened, with rich flavor.
 Gas from the brewing process is released and is coated with oils from fresh beans, forming the crema.